centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 ## Setting up MySQL replication

-In order for the two nodes to be interchangeable at any time, the two databases must be continuously replicated.
+For the two nodes to be interchangeable at any time, the two databases must be continuously replicated.
 To do this we will set up a Master-Slave replication.

 Since Centreon 22.04, The mariaDB Replication is now based on  **[GTID](https://mariadb.com/kb/en/gtid/)**.

 **Note:** unless otherwise stated, each of the following steps must be performed **on both database nodes**.